Greater noctule bat: Ecological interactions

 The greater noctule bat is known to participate in a fission-fusion society.
 These societies vary in size, but studies show that each society has a social order and a territory in a specific group of trees that are used for roosting and breeding.
 The greater noctule bat has been shown to travel between several roosting sites and to participate in several societies through radio tracking studies.
 It has been conjectured that ranking in society dictates different roles in society, e.g. some bats are scouts, others are hunters.
 There has been correlation between a specific bat's social ranking and the size of that bat's potential home range; the higher the social ranking, the lower the home range.
 The greater noctule bat has an observed active range of 2500 km^{2}. which is one of the largest observed ranges for any bat species.
 This large area of activity has several effects on the way the greater noctule bat forages and roosts.
 It has been noted that changes by humans to the natural environment could have had an effect on the way the greater noctule bat travels and roosts in its attempts to find suitable food sources.
 It has been noted that a lack of roosting sites near food sources could be the reason for the large home range that is displayed by the greater noctule bat.
 Differences observed between two populations of bats with drastically different habitats, Great Britain and Spain respectively, show that the greater noctule bat would not travel great distances for food unless absolutely necessary.
-This need to fly great distances for food has been theorized as a reason for the decline of the species.
+This need to fly great distances for food has been suggested as a reason for the decline of the species.
 One study reported finding a greater noctule bat on the ground exhausted from flight.
 Another study of owl droppings found in areas in between GNB roosting sites has shown that the greater noctule bat is susceptible to predation in flight.